 However, other participants described how they had felt under pressure to mobilise and “conform” to the demands of the programme.
 Such patients thought that healthcare professionals did not listen to their concerns or respond to their individual needs.
 Others experienced a tension between giving their bodies time to “heal” and the need to become active: expressing a concern that activity might be “damaging”.
 When expectations of patients and healthcare professionals differed, this created frustrations for patients.
 A small number of participants thought that such tension undermined their right to autonomy and choice about their care.

-Discharge
+Discharge (Box 5)

 Most participants reported feeling “ready” to return home by the time that discharge happened.
 They thought that it was better to go home than to remain in hospital.
 Feeling “prepared” contributed to a feeling of confidence about discharge and return home.
 Participants valued help and guidance they had received about how to prepare for discharge before admission.
 Such preparations included re-organising the home, acquiring assistive devices and ensuring family and friends were available to help.
 Participants at Towerton thought that assessing patients’ needs before admission and providing appropriate assistive devices was useful.
 Information empowered patients and instilled confidence.
 Those being discharged felt more assured when they understood their recovery trajectories, how to perform post-discharge exercises and what they could and could not do.
 Part of the ERAS process is mobilisation: standing and walking, and participants said that their desire to go home motivates them to mobilise.
 Discharge delays due to staffing issues were a source of frustration and patients sometimes received conflicting information about which day they were being discharged, which made them feel unsettled.